 Can I travel outside of the U.S. while on OPT?

-It is possible to travel while on OPT.
+It is possible to travel while on OPT, however it depends on what stage your application is at in the approval process.
 Speak with an ISSS advisor for further detail on documents required to re-enter the U.S.

 Do I need to notify the ISSS once my OPT has been approved?

 Yes, you must provide a copy of your EAD to ISSS once you receive the approval notice.
 If you are on post-completion OPT, it is your responsibility to notify ISSS within 10 days of any changes to your name, address, employer, or interruption in employment.